celestiaorg/docs/developers/blobstream-offchain.md

 [namespace specifications](https://celestiaorg.github.io/celestia-app/specs/namespace.html),
 and you can think of this like a chain ID.
-Learn more [information about `shares`](https://celestiaorg.github.io/celestia-app/specs/shares.html), which are small chunks of the encoded Celestia block.
+Learn more [information about `shares`](https://celestiaorg.github.io/celestia-app/specs/shares.html), which are small pieces of the encoded Celestia block.
 We use the same encoding here so that the commitments to the rollup block match those committed to by validators in the Celestia data root.